Kotik112/OpenWeather-API-vs-Raspberry-Pi/README.md

 - Azure CosmosDB

 ## Getting Started
-- Set up your Azure subscription and create an Azure IoT Hub.
+- [Set up (Swedish)](https://azure.microsoft.com/sv-se/?&ef_id=CjwKCAiAv9ucBhBXEiwA6N8nYMv_PFgsW9RxByXOQ4F3EqaJOEccaQgXZBBLujLvCmu0UMn0lhZNmxoCXbQQAvD_BwE:G:s&OCID=AIDcmmtops7fz5_SEM_CjwKCAiAv9ucBhBXEiwA6N8nYMv_PFgsW9RxByXOQ4F3EqaJOEccaQgXZBBLujLvCmu0UMn0lhZNmxoCXbQQAvD_BwE:G:s&gclid=CjwKCAiAv9ucBhBXEiwA6N8nYMv_PFgsW9RxByXOQ4F3EqaJOEccaQgXZBBLujLvCmu0UMn0lhZNmxoCXbQQAvD_BwE) your Azure subscription and create an Azure IoT Hub.
 - Connect your Raspberry Pi to the IoT Hub and configure it to send temperature, humidity, and air pressure data.
+[Refer to my python script](https://github.com/Kotik112/OpenWeather-API-vs-Raspberry-Pi/tree/master/raspberry-pi-script)
 - Create an Azure Stream Analytics job to parse the data from the IoT Hub and send it to both Blob storage and CosmosDB.
 - Set up the necessary tables and collections in CosmosDB to store the data.
 - Monitor the data as it is sent to and stored in Azure.